johannesu/cnn-cells/readme.md

 * All patches of size `boxsize` within `positive radius` are sampled as `positive samples`
 * An equal number of `negative samples` are randomly sampled between `positive radius` and `negative radius`
 * A [convolutional neural network](network.py) is trained using the negative and positive samples
-* Given a new image a `boxsized` window is slided through each possible patch in the image.
+* Given a new image a `boxsized` window is slided through each possible patch in the image, generating a probability map
-	* Each patch is passed through the trained network and given the most probable label.
+* Local maxima in the probability map are marked as cell centers

+Note: There is no padding on the boundary so no detection is possible `boxsize/2` pixels from the image boundary.

 ![Description](images/description.png)

 #### Credit
 The network and code structure is based on Lasanges `MNIST` example